NEW YORK — Avon is hoping a new CEO can give it a much-needed makeover.

 But North American sales have dropped off over the years and about 80 percent of Avon's $11 billion in annual revenue now comes from overseas.
 The company has frequently missed analysts' earnings expectations and posted weak sales in some of its largest markets.

 Meanwhile, Avon's stock has taken a beating.
-The company's shares fell 73 cents, or 3.1 percent, to close at $22.69 Monday.
+The company's shares fell 80 cents, or 3.4 percent, to $22.62 in trading Monday.
 Through the end of last week, its stock was down about 26 percent from its 52-week high of $31.60 last May.
-Its shares now are worth a little less than half of their all-time high of $46.11 in 2004.
+Its shares now are worth a little more than half of their all-time high of $46.11 in 2004.

 The Securities and Exchange Commission also is investigating Avon's contact with financial analysts in 2010 and 2011 as part of a bribery investigation.